S3 method for class 'svyplan_n'

 object

-A svyplan object (for summary and confint methods).
+A svyplan object (for confint methods).

 parm